miso-lims/walkthroughs/2-0-samples.md

 ## 2.2 Automatically created Samples

-1. Click the _My Projects_ tab at the top and select your project from the list.
+1. Click the _Projects_ link under _Preparation_ in the menu on the left side of the screen and select your project from the list.
 1. Open the _Samples_ section on the _Edit Project_ page to see your newly created samples.